HomeBoard Resources

 The 10 Monthly Reports

 1. Balance Sheet.
-A snapshot of the Association’s total assets, liabilities, and equity as of the last day of the prior month.
-This tells you whether the Association is financially solvent at a glance.
+A snapshot of the Association's total assets, liabilities, and equity as of the last day of the prior month.

 3. Aged Accounts Receivable with Collection Status.
 Who owes money, how long they have owed it, and what action is being taken on each delinquent account.
-Boards that do not see this report regularly are routinely surprised by delinquency problems that have been building for months.

 5. Check Register.
 Every disbursement from Association funds during the prior month — payee, amount, date, and account charged.
-Board members should be able to see every dollar that left the Association’s accounts.

 6. Open Work Order Report by Age.
 Every active maintenance or repair request, how long it has been open, who the assigned vendor is, and current status.